Update September 2020

 Greetings to you wherever you are in the world.
 This is such a strange time, so stay safe and be kind.
 It's easy to feel angry about delays and changes, but it doesn't really help.

-At present our main focus is researching the shared histories and links between communities and countries, and telling these stories using a range of approaches working with poets, teachers, authors, academics and entertainers.
+At present our focus is in finding new ways to research the shared histories and links between communities and countries, and telling these stories using a range of approaches working with poets, teachers, authors, academics and entertainers.

-Yasus Afari keeps in close touch and is working on the 'Building Bridges' poetry project, showcasing the poetry written by students and teachers he met at schools in North Wales and in Jamaica.
+Jamaican poet, Yasus Afari, keeps in close touch and we are working on the 'Building Bridges' poetry project, showcasing the poetry written by students and teachers he met at schools in North Wales and in Jamaica.

-We work with a wide range of organisations and schools, including Arts Council Wales, (see Cwtch), Race Council Cymru, Rotary International and Wales International/ Cymru a'r Byd.
+In the UK we work with a wide range of organisations and schools, including Arts Council Wales, , Race Council Cymru, Rotary International and Wales International/ Cymru a'r Byd.

 DIOLCH YN FAWR / THANK YOU